rwagner76/robbo_aardmush/README.md

 - Enchant an item from a shopkeeper one at a time, but use some logic to determine if the item should be kept or tossed.
 - Intelligently choose whether to attempt a re-enchant on items with poor stats.
 - Provide some utility functions for sorting and managing equipment and sets carried.
+- Complain if Enchanter's Focus isn't up when you run it.

 ### Installation
 Download EnchantRobbot.xml and place into your MUSHClient Worlds\Plugins folder, then install the plugin.